Skip to main content

 A clear illustration of this principle comes from research on postmenopausal women undergoing hormonal therapy.
 One study examined the effects of HRT, a dietary intervention (DIET), and a combination of both on key cardiovascular risk factors.
 While HRT alone successfully lowered LDL cholesterol, the group that combined HRT with the dietary intervention saw a significantly greater reduction in both total and LDL cholesterol.

 More importantly, while the HRT-only group experienced an increase in triglycerides, this increase was completely prevented in the group that also followed the diet.
-This demonstrates that a targeted diet can actively mitigate potential side effects of while amplifying its benefits.
+This demonstrates that a targeted diet can actively mitigate potential side effects of hormonal therapy while amplifying its benefits.

 How Can Nutrition Optimize Specific Hormonal Protocols?